 - Identify the organizing committee.
 Please ensure that there is good representation of the appropriate communities and different institutions on the organizing committee.
-The CCC Director and CCC Council can help suggest names. - Include short biographical sketches of the organizers. - Propose a representative set of potential workshop invitees.
+The CCC Director and CCC Council can help suggest names. - Include short biographical sketches of the organizers. - Propose a representative set of potential invitees.
 A diverse and broad representation of the community in this process will help move the conversation forward and create a new vision.
 You need not provide a complete, final list of invitees, but please do capture the relative percentages of different types of attendees in terms of seniority, institution, research focus (both within and outside of computing), etc. Be sure to include representation from appropriate policy and funding organizations.
-We encourage each workshop organizer to invite at least one student/mentee/entry-level individual. - Provide an outline [one page, max] of the resources that you will need for your workshop: categories could include meeting space, breakout rooms, videoconferencing facilities, any extras.
-Please also suggest appropriate locations (e.g., in DC to facilitate agency involvement?
-Co-located with a particular conference?)
-There is no need to include catering, travel, and lodging in this document; the CCC staff will work with you on those elements of the workshop. - Describe what the outcomes of a successful workshop would be.
+We encourage each workshop organizer to invite at least one student/mentee/entry-level individual. - Describe the outcomes of a successful workshop.